Dentistry and Workers’ Compensation: What You Need to Know

 What is an Oral and Maxillofacial Surgeon?

-Oral and Maxillofacial Surgeons focus on the hard and soft tissues found in and around the mouth.
-They perform complex truth extractions, surgical jaw corrections or smoothing as a foundation for false teeth.
-They also perform surgeries for various reconstructions including cleft palate and cleft lip surgeries.
+Oral and Maxillofacial Surgeons focus on the hard and soft tissues in and around the mouth.
+They perform complex truth extractions, surgical jaw corrections, or smoothing as a foundation for false teeth.
+They also perform surgeries for various reconstructions, including cleft palate and cleft lip surgeries.
 They can also be involved with biopsies, cancerous tissue extraction, facial infections, or even sleep apnea treatments.

-Oral and Maxillofacial Surgeons work often can be part of a large treatment program involving other dental specialties.
+Oral and Maxillofacial Surgeons can often be part of a large treatment program involving other dental specialties.

 What is a Pediatric Dentist?